 Shop

 Perishables are a very thoughtful gift — no awkward pause as the recipient wonders where the new pink eagle statue will go.
 For the artistically inclined oenophile, check out Orin Swift Cellars on St. Helena’s Main Street.
-Last year, they expanded into the historic bank next door, tripling the square footage.
-Peeling back the stone, they uncovered the original 1955 Art Deco facade that’s now the exterior of the building.
+During an expansion from a couple of years ago that tripled the square footage, they uncovered the original 1955 Art Deco facade that’s now the exterior of the building.
 In concert with the playfulness and intrigue of OSC labels and wines, their tasting room experience is not your average cheese-nibbling, sit-and-sip experience.
-Rock Paper Scissors, the names of the tasting experiences, pay homage to the old classic game and suggest that wine tasting should be playful not pretentious.
+Rock, Paper, Scissors and Vault (the names of the tasting experiences) pay homage to the old classic game and suggest that wine tasting should be playful not pretentious.
 With the holidays approaching, a perfect marriage of art and wine can be found in their distinctive gift sets, whether you want a duo, three-pack or large format bottle to dazzle anyone on your list.

 Just up Highway 29 in St. Helena, don’t miss Napa Valley Olive Oil Manufacturing Company.
 Founded in 1931, the family-owned company produces delicious olive oil (available by the jug).